DAOresear-ch/ideas/rvo.md

 What would be the outcome of the project if the price of the token went up, and what would happen if it went down?

+## Valuation

+Based on all the above metrics, is the project over or under valued?

+What would be an appropriate price target for the project?

+How might achieving milestones on the project's roadmap affect that valuation?

 ## Suggestions for improvement

 Things the project could do to align incentives for contributors, improve product/market fit, and increase the value of the token.